willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 #### Object detection {#sec:background:object-detection}

-CNNs have been extensively applied to the object detection problem popularised by the ImageNet challenge [@russakovsky2014_ImageNetLargeScale].
-The challenge consists of two main problems *object detection* and *object localisation*, participants produce model capable of predicting the likelihood of object classes presence in a test image.
+Historically CNNs were extensively applied to the object detection problem popularised by the ImageNet challenge [@russakovsky2014_ImageNetLargeScale].
+The challenge consists of two main problems *object detection* and *object localisation*, participants produce a model capable of predicting the likelihood of object classes presence in a test image.
 Models are evaluated based on their top-1 and top-5 error rate where the top-$N$ error rate is defined as the proportion of test images whose prediction is considered an error if the ground truth label does not appear in the top-$N$ predictions.

 ##### AlexNet